666gowda/smooch/README.md

 ---

-# 📖 Documentation
+# Documentation

-This repository contains public documentation describing the product vision and high-level design.
+This repository contains public information about the project, including:

-Current documentation includes:

 - Product overview
 - Hardware overview
 - Development roadmap

-Detailed firmware architecture, source code, electronics design, and proprietary implementation details are intentionally excluded.
+Detailed firmware, electronics, manufacturing files, and other proprietary implementation details are intentionally not included.

 ---

-# ⚠️ Notice
+# Notice

-This repository showcases the public vision of **SMOOCH**.
+This repository is intended to share the public side of the project.

-Technical implementation details, firmware, manufacturing data, and proprietary technologies are intentionally withheld.
+Technical implementation details, source code, manufacturing information, and proprietary technologies are intentionally withheld.

 ---

-# 📄 License
+# License

 This project is proprietary.

 All rights reserved.
 No part of this repository may be copied, modified, or redistributed without prior written permission.

 ---

 <div align="center">

-### Made with ❤️ by **Yashas Dinesh**
+**Built by Yashas Dinesh**

-*Not just another AI assistant.
-A companion that's truly yours.*
+*Building a companion that feels personal.*

 </div>